 What is Ad Inventory?

-Ad inventory represents the total amount of a publisher’s selling ad space on websites, mobile devices, and apps.
+Ad inventory represents the total amount of a publisher’s ad space available for sale on websites, mobile devices, and apps.
 Although the official term originated in the print media, it is now primarily used in AdTech and programmatic advertising solutions.

 Traditionally, an advertiser must buy ad space manually by contacting the publisher’s sales representative.

-However, you can do it through the algorithmic software of different AdTech and programmatic advertising solutions.
+However, you can do it through the algorithms of various AdTech and programmatic advertising solutions.
 The platform’s traffic and number of available ad slots determine the inventory.

 The process is simple: advertisers and publishers buy and sell inventory through SSPs, DSPs, Ad Exchanges, and other Ad Inventory Management tools.
 These buyouts use an impression-based cost model, such as Cost-per-Mille (CPM).